Partnership to End Homelessness

 People who live and/or work in Orange County and are interested in providing leadership to ending and preventing homelessness in our community are welcome to apply to volunteer on the Leadership Team.
-Applications can be completed electronically or downloaded.
-See the 2015 Leadership Team members; applications are accepted year-round and new members begin serving each January.
+Applications are accepted year-round and new members begin serving each January.

 Subscribers to the Partnership to End Homelessness listserv will receive periodic emails about activities, volunteer opportunities, and the work of our partners in helping to prevent and end homelessness in our community.